 - nonprofit governance, boards and board/organisation interaction

-I am project leader on a large project on University Student Volunteering.
+I was project leader on a large project on University Student Volunteering.
 Visit our project website for a range of resources including Good Practice Guides:

 Volunteering to Learn www.murdoch.edu.au/projects/volunteeringtolearn/